ssujit/TMcloudMap/README.md

 # TMcloudMap

-## This is a simple script to make a word cloud map.

-- It is useful to find the key words in a document
+## a simple script to make a word cloud map.
+It is useful to find the key words in a document

 I have used a document text and also uploaded here.
 It is taken from a published article that should be refere as: